awesome-selfhosted/awesome-selfhosted/README.md

 - [Web-File-Uploader](https://github.com/femto-apps/web-file-uploader) - A simple tool to let people upload and share images and files. `MIT` `Nodejs`
 - [XBackBone](https://github.com/SergiX44/XBackBone) - A simple, fast and lightweight file manager with instant sharing tools integration, like ShareX (a free and open-source screenshot utility for Windows). `AGPL-3.0` `PHP`
 - [YouTransfer](https://www.youtransfer.io) - YouTransfer is a simple but elegant self-hosted file transfer and sharing solution. ([Source Code](https://github.com/YouTransfer/YouTransfer)) `Apache-2.0` `Nodejs`
-- [Zipline](https://zipline.diced.me/) - A lightweight, fast and reliable file sharing server that is commonly used with ShareX, offering a react-based Web UI and fast API. ([Source Code](https://github.com/diced/zipline)) `MIT` `Nodejs`
+- [Zipline](https://github.com/diced/zipline) - A lightweight, fast and reliable file sharing server that is commonly used with ShareX, offering a react-based Web UI and fast API. `MIT` `Nodejs`

 ### File Transfer - Web-based File Managers